 \section{Introduction}

 Humans possess a remarkable ability to infer the existence of occluded objects from limited visual cues, an essential skill for navigating complex environments \cite{kanizsa1979organization, olson2004neuronal, otsuka2006development, wynn1990children, zhan2020self}.
 In practical scenarios such as parking lots, retail shelves, and agricultural fields, objects are often partially hidden by foreground clutter or structural elements, but accurately estimating their total quantity remains crucial for inventory control, traffic management, and autonomous systems. \emph{Open-world amodal object counting} tackles this challenge by enumerating visible, partially visible, and occluded instances of arbitrary object categories specified at inference time, without requiring retraining for novel instances.
 Although recent open-world counting methods demonstrate strong performance with fully visible objects, they fail dramatically when faced with occlusion.
-This shortcoming severely limits their practical deployment in real-world environments where occlusion is prevalent.

 Recent progress in open-world object counting has been driven by flexible input specifications.
-Methods such as COUNTGD~\cite{amini2024countgd}, LOCA~\cite{Dukic_2023_ICCV}, and CounTR~\cite{liu2022countr} allow users to define target categories through visual exemplars, text descriptions, or both, eliminating the need for class-specific retraining.
+Methods such as CountGD~\cite{amini2024countgd}, LOCA~\cite{Dukic_2023_ICCV}, and CounTR~\cite{liu2022countr} allow users to define target categories through visual exemplars, text descriptions, or both, eliminating the need for class-specific retraining.
 However, these methods share a fundamental limitation, as they assume target objects remain predominantly visible.
-When faced with occlusion, they fail to perform amodal reasoning and instead count only what is directly observable, completely missing hidden instances as illustrated in Figure \cref{fig:count-problem}(c).
-The limitation is architectural, as direct feature extraction cannot recover object representations when occluding surfaces intervene, leaving models without a mechanism to reconstruct the missing, class-discriminative evidence.
+When faced with occlusion, they fail to perform amodal reasoning and instead count only what is directly observable, completely missing hidden instances as illustrated in \cref{fig:count-problem}(c).
+This outcome follows naturally from their formulation, which does not explicitly model fully occluded objects when the goal is to estimate the total number of instances in the scene.
+The limitation is architectural, since direct feature extraction cannot recover target representations once occluding surfaces intervene, leaving no mechanism to reconstruct the missing evidence.